-A federal tax lien is one of Internal Revenue Service responses to unpaid tax debts.
+A Federal Tax Lien is a common IRS response to unpaid taxes.
 It is a legal claim against your property by the IRS.
 A federal lien protects the government’s interest and alerts creditors that the IRS has a legal right to your property.
 Property at risk includes real estate, vehicles, and financial assets.

 How You May be Affected by an IRS Lien

 Sometimes people who receive notice of federal tax liens, plan to pay the IRS by selling assets.
-A tax lien complicates this plan as it can prevent you from selling any property or assets.
+A tax lien complicates this plan as it can prevent or delay you from selling any property or assets.
 Here are ways a tax lien may affect you.

 - An IRS lien may limit your ability to obtain credit.

 How We Help

-Our lawyers are well-versed in identifying candidates and guiding them through the process to find the most strategic resolutions.
+Our tax lawyers can help guide you through the IRS maze of possible solutions to an IRS lien.
 Here are some of the ways we can help:

 IRS Lien Withdrawal

 Discharge of Property

 Need Help with IRS Lien Removal in Dallas, Fort Worth TX?
 Contact Us, Today

 Our law firm can help even if you cannot pay back what you owe the IRS in full.
 In fact, you have more options than you know.
 Let the lawyers at Law Offices of Nick Nemeth, PLLC find the right solution for your tax lien.